Project-EPIC/epic-annotation/README.md

 # Semantic Role Labelling

 Semantic Role Labelling involves annotation of the important semantic entities within a sentence and the syntactic relations between them.
 More generally, we aim to identify who did what to whom.
 The SRL data annotated for Project EPIC is over two events: Hurricane Gustiv and the Red River floods.
-This data is based on PropBank annotation, and is presented in an Excel style format.
+This data is based on <a href="http://clear.colorado.edu/compsem/documents/propbank_guidelines.pdf">PropBank annotation</a>, and is presented in an Excel style format.
 Each line contains a word, along with the word's index in the tweet, part of speech, dependency relation and semantic role.
 The semantic roles are the final column: they indicate the verb that the word is a role of (via it's index), as well as the type of argument.
 These types are:

 <ul>
   <li>A0: ARG0</li>